AFRM ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of April 29, 2022 in the Class Action Filed on Behalf of Affirm Holdings, Inc. Shareholders

 Affirm Holdings, Inc. NEWS - AFRM NEWS

-CLASS ACTION CASE DETAILS: The filed complaint alleges that Affirm Holdings, Inc. made materially false and/or misleading statements and/or failed to disclose that: (i) Affirm's "buy now, pay-later" service facilitated excessive consumer debt, regulatory arbitrage, and data harvesting; (ii) the foregoing subjected Affirm to a heightened risk of regulatory scrutiny and enforcement action; (iii) Affirm maintained inadequate disclosure controls and procedures and internal control over financial reporting; (iv) accordingly, Affirm's tweet for its second quarter 2022 financial results contained selected metrics that made it appear that the Company had performed better than it actually did; and (v) as a result, the Company's public statements were materially false and misleading at all relevant times.
+CLASS ACTION CASE DETAILS: (i) Affirm's "buy now, pay-later" service facilitated excessive consumer debt, regulatory arbitrage, and data harvesting; (ii) the foregoing subjected Affirm to a heightened risk of regulatory scrutiny and enforcement action; (iii) Affirm maintained inadequate disclosure controls and procedures and internal control over financial reporting; (iv) accordingly, Affirm's tweet for its second quarter 2022 financial results contained selected metrics that made it appear that the Company had performed better than it actually did; and (v) as a result, the Company's public statements were materially false and misleading at all relevant times.

-NO COST TO YOU: If you purchased Affirm Holdings, Inc. securities during the relevant period, you may be entitled to compensation without payment of any out-of-pocket fees.
+NO COST TO YOU: If you purchased Affirm securities during the relevant period, you may be entitled to compensation without payment of any out-of-pocket fees.

 ABOUT KLEIN LAW FIRM